 Rest the head of a new California Duster on newspaper for 48 hours prior to using it.
 This helps to absorb the excess parafin in the duster.
 That’s our old duster in the top of the photo.
 When it’s time for a new one every few years, we rotate the old one into “dirty” duty, such as cleaning wheels.
 They last a LONG time!

+You’ll use the California duster just as you would any other type of duster, lightly running it over the surface of your RV and/or car.
 This is perfect for cleaning between washes.
-It uncovers the shine and keeps additional dust from just adding to the first layer.
-(For more on washing and waxing, see our post on the 5 best RV wash and wax products.)
+It uncovers the shine and keeps additional dust from just adding to the first layer (for more on washing and waxing, see our post on the 5 best RV wash and wax products).
+The duster is also fantastic for cleaning your RV solar panels (see our post on how to clean RV solar panels for more information).

-When you’re finished dusting, you’ll simply shake out the duster, and store it in the included carrying case until the next use.
+When you’re finished dusting, simply shake out the duster and store it in the included carrying case until the next use.
+Check out our YouTube video for a visual demo:

 Can the California Duster Scratch my Car or RV?

-It’s so safe for automotive paint that we’ve seen lots of professional detailers who are responsible for cleaning expensive exotic cars at auto shows using a California Duster to keep Lamborghinis and Ferraris clean and looking their best throughout the show.
+When used properly, no, it won’t scratch your car or RV.
+It’s so safe for automotive paint that we’ve seen many professional detailers (who clean expensive exotic cars at auto shows) use a California Duster to keep Lamborghinis and Ferraris clean and looking their best.

 In fact, one-half of The RVgeeks used to work in the car industry and attended several auto shows as a manufacturer’s rep. The California Duster was THE standard for keeping cars dust-free at car shows… and in showrooms.
+Even many of the most exclusive luxury and sports car makers use them on their vehicles, so we know they’re designed to be safe and scratch-free, even on the most expensive finishes.

 But here are a couple of quick caveats:

-- Never set the duster down on sandy/dirty ground where it could pick up hard items that could then scratch the finish of your rig or vehicle.
+- NEVER set the duster down on sandy/dirty ground where it could pick up hard items that could then scratch the finish of your rig or vehicle.

 Our general rule of thumb is that we never use the California Duster to clean our car or RV if we’ve driven them in the rain, snow, or mud.
 We use it only to remove light dust/pollen/film.